| |

 We

-respond quickly.
-We have both since been using the techniques
+quickly.
+We have both since been using the techniques you showed us,

-you showed us, and reading the book, this seems to be working
+and reading the book, this seems to be working well.
+Sky especially

 and more balanced home/family, we feel better equiped to continue

-back from a successful weeks holiday where both dogs behaved
+from a successful weeks holiday where both dogs behaved well and we

 (1st Sept 2008)